Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 A "We're saving her!"<br>
 MA "I must agree with Aiyana.
 I won't let her go quietly into the sweet night."<br>
 W "Ugh, fuck me sideways.
 Fine, we'll try to save her.
 But we're gonna do it at night, with the explosives."<br>
-W "No thickheaded frontal charges.
+W "No bullheaded frontal charges.
 Is that clear, Aiyana?"<br>
 A "Fine, as long as we help her."<br>
 W "Where do we get the explosives from, Morrison?"<br>
 MO "...We'll have to travel west, to Copper Branch."<br>